Andreff2003/EletroStat/README.md

-# Welcome to your Lovable project
+# Welcome to your Helpstat connection guide

-TODO: Document your project here
+Word guide